leodamasceno/imager/README.md

 In the example above, the application will look for the image named *image.png* in the bucket specified in the configuration file *config.yaml* and resize it to 200x200.

+## Things to consider
+- The AWS credentials need to be from the same region as the bucket, you will not be able to retrieve the image via application otherwise.
+- The application only works with AWS S3 as backend to store images.
+We are aware we need to improve this and we will probably work to implement other backends from different cloud providers, such as Google Cloud and Azure.

 ## What else?
 That's it for now, we hope to add more features in a near future.
 Please, feel free to open issues to help us to improve the application.